This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.

 remotes::install_github("rlesur/klippy")

-Now that we have installed the packages, we activate them as shown below.
+Now that we’ve installed the required packages, let’s activate them using the following code snippet:

 # activate packages